gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 The first command creates a **PSCredential** object and stores the specified Windows user name and password in the **$pscreds** variable.
 When you run this command, you are prompted for the password for the user name that you specified.

-The second command prompts you for your Azure AD credentials that are used to acquire an access token.
-This token is then combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Azure AD.
+The second command acquires an access token that is combined with the application so that the token becomes valid for 1 year, 2 years, or never expires, according to your configuration of the registered app in Azure AD.

 ## PARAMETERS